 - No credit check: If bad credit is keeping you from getting a credit card or from opening a checking account, you still can get a Green Dot card.
-In a world where electronic payments have become the norm, this convenience is perhaps the greatest value of a Green Dot card.
+In a world where electronic payments are more and more common, this convenience is perhaps the greatest value of a Green Dot card.

 - Avoid expensive check-cashing services: If bad credit is what is drawing you to Green Dot, one of the benefits is the ability to cash checks for free, either through direct deposit or by using the mobile check deposit feature on the app.

-- Feature-rich app: In addition to mobile check deposits, the app allows you to keep tabs on your account constantly.
+- Feature-rich app: In addition to mobile check deposits, the app allows you to keep constant tabs on your account.
 You can review your balance and even be alerted when it is getting low.

-- Free online bill pay: This is a great feature typically found with most conventional checking accounts, but with a Green Dot card, there's no need to order expensive paper checks.
+- Free online bill pay: This is a feature typically found with most conventional checking accounts, but with a Green Dot card, there's no need to order expensive paper checks.
 Bill payments can be scheduled through this feature at no additional cost.

 - Visa/Mastercard brands: It's difficult to find a retailer that does not accept Visa and Mastercard, which means it's equally difficult to find a retailer that won't accept your Green Dot card as a form of payment.

-- No-fee cash back with debit purchases: While there are fees attached to ATM withdrawals and bank teller withdrawals, you can get cash back when making a debit purchase for no fee.
+- No-fee cash back with debit purchases: While fees are attached to ATM and bank teller withdrawals, you can get cash back for no fee when making a debit purchase.

-When considering the Green Dot prepaid card as an alternative to a traditional checking account, keep in mind that it does have its limitations, and that is almost entirely attributed to the many fees that can add up if you are not paying careful attention.
+When considering the Green Dot prepaid card as an alternative to a traditional checking account, keep in mind that it does have its limitations, almost entirely attributed to the many fees that can add up if you are not paying careful attention.

-- Fees for all ATM transactions/bank teller withdrawals: Green Dot has not ATM network, nor is it part of any bank.
-This means using a bank or one of its ATMs will result in fees.
-While there is the option to get cash back for no fee when making debit purchases, that option is not always available or convenient when you need cash.
+- Fees for all ATM transactions and bank teller withdrawals: Green Dot has no ATM network, nor is it part of any bank.
+As a result, using a bank or one of its ATMs will result in fees.
+While you'll have the option to get cash back for no fee when making debit purchases, that option is not always available or convenient when you need cash.